bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

     * State is an object that can hold data and tells the components how to render & behave.
 State is what makes our components dynamic and interactive.

 1. Describe props.

+    * Props are a value in a function that we can use in the component to display some data.